vykuang/aoc-2024/README.md

     - boxes are now '[]'
 - robot is still same size
 - height is the same
-- dist is measured between closest edge and closest side of box
+- dist is measured x, y of left side of box
+- add two lookups:
+    - boxes[loc] -> id, to associate boxes together
+    - boxmap[id] -> pos of left side, so that movement only applies to one loc
+    - mitigates issue of finding correct order of movement, depending on that direction of push
+- add `boxid` during map read

 ## day 16 reindeer maze